oysttyer/oysttyer/README.markdown

 I think that's it?

-### Using your own ouathkey and oauthsecret
+### Using your own oauthkey and oauthsecret

 Since the transition from TTYtter, Twitter seem to be in the habit of muzzling us (their word for blocking write access).
 This is done at the oysttyer oauthkey/secret level so affects all users.
-As a (hopefully) temporary work-around until we can resolve this issue permanently with Twitter you can register our own app (You can call it whatever, but if you are stuck for a name call it "oysttyer-<your twitter handle>") and specify the `oauthkey` and `oauthsecret` in the `.oysttyerrc` file.
-Be sure to avoid trailing whitespace in you key/secret.
+As a (hopefully) temporary work-around until we can resolve this issue permanently with Twitter you can register our own app (You can call it whatever, but if you are stuck for a name call it "oysttyer-<your twitter handle>") and specify the `oauthkey` and `oauthsecret` in the `.oysttyerrc` file:

+	oauthkey=xxXxxXxxXXXXXxXxxxXXXxxXX
+	oauthsecret=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+Be sure to avoid trailing whitespace in your key/secret.
 You will, of course, have to re-authorise and get a new token.
-I suggest taking advantage of the existing keyfile functionality in oysttyer to do this.
+I suggest taking advantage of the existing keyfile functionality in oysttyer to do this. **Important**: If you are using you own oauthkey and oauthsecret to get a new token then that token will only work with your own oauthkey and oauthsecret.
+Tokens are not interchangeable between oauthkeys and oauthsecrets.

 ### New functionality since TTYtter 2.1